yacoubod/cogs121-project/ideas.md

 2. Interface for choosing locations to explore in CAVEKiosk exhibit in Geisel.

 3. App to help promote events and orgs on campus by using a map to show the location, describe the events, and allow a centralized format for students to discover orgs.
 Fight against UC Socially Dead.

+4. Tour guide for people who don't want a tour guide.
+Triton Tour.

+5. Looks for trails to walk around on campus.